 Since the truck-bicycle collision wasn’t caught on camera, it’s unclear whether or not the truck driver violated any traffic rules.
 Also, it’s unclear if the driver was intoxicated or texting, or otherwise distracted at the time of the collision, as the media has kept the bizarre bicycle accident under wraps.

 It’s also unclear if the owner of the dog has been found by Riverside County animal control officers.

-Are you a cyclist who have gotten into a bicycle accident in Riverside?
-Don’t do anything (expect seeking medical help, if necessary) before you consult a Riverside bicycle accident attorney to launch an independent investigation that will maximize your compensation.
+Are you a cyclist who has gotten into a bicycle accident in Riverside?
+Don’t do anything (except seek medical help, if necessary) before you consult a Riverside bicycle accident attorney to launch an independent investigation that will maximize your compensation.